You’ve made the biggest decision already – choosing to start a supplement or natural product brand. But what’s next?

 Or want to help people lose weight?
 Create a supplement with capsaicin.
 Want to help pregnant women fight morning sickness?
 Try mint.

-Also tumeric-based supplements and functional foods show new promise due to breakthroughs in bioavailability.
-Studies have shown tumeric to have anti-inflammatory, antioxidant, and possibly anticancer properties.
-A tumeric supplement that helps people suffering from inflammation has potential consumers.
+Also turmeric-based supplements and functional foods show new promise due to breakthroughs in bioavailability.
+Studies have shown turmeric supports a healthy inflammation response.
+A tumeric supplement that helps people suffering from inflammation has potential consumers searching for solutions.

 Additionally, seek niche markets to find less competition and eager buyers.
 Get creative when selecting niches.
 Senior mountain bikers want energy, college students want more sleep, parents want clean-label functional foods.
 There are millions of other niches with potential customers wishing for your solution.
 Go out and wow them.